 My Crawl Space Is Up To Code.
 Is This A Bad Thing?

+It depends!
 Old building codes required crawl spaces to be vented.

 Despite the rumor that vented spaces allow for smooth air circulation (thought to be beneficial in the sweltering summer months), research has determined that vented crawl spaces are actually more prone to moisture problems and mold.

 Here’s what’s really happening in your vented crawl space: as hot, humid air filters through your home, it comes in contact with the cool surfaces under the house.
-This leads to condensation buildup which can lead to a mold infestation and thousands of dollars in repairs.
+This leads to condensation buildup, which can lead to a mold infestation and thousands of dollars in repairs.